Orange-OpenSource/hurl-dev/sites/hurl.dev/index.md

  With its text file format, Hurl adds syntactic sugar to run and tests HTTP requests, but it's still the [curl](https://curl.se) that we love.

-# Why Hurl?

-- Text format for both devops and developers
-- Fast command-line for both local dev and continuous integration
-- Single binary, easy to install, with no runtime required

 # Installation